The Medical School,

 Faculty of Medicine, Dentistry and Health

 Lead academics: Dr Janine Kirby and Dr Dennis Wang

-The course is taught by academics, scientists and clinicians.
-Techniques range from lectures and tutorials to laboratory workshops and online learning packages.
-You’ll get first-hand experience of hypothesis-driven research by carrying out your own project in genomic medicine.
+The course is taught by academics, scientists and clinicians, using a range of methods.
+You’ll have the opportunity to gain first-hand experience of hypothesis-driven research by carrying out your own project in genomic medicine.

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.